ckOfor/dectify-note-app/README.md

 Note: For learning purposes, you can follow the commit history of this repo.

-To use the routes, visit PMS API
+To use the routes, visit Notes API
 Features
 * Users can create a notes.
 * Users can get a notes.